A researcher requested a quote for the following:

 The final step in the polishing process is to remove the etching stains on the silicon wafer.
 This is done by applying an infrared light or a warm drying gas.
 In order to get a high-quality surface, the etched silicon must be highly polished.
 During this process, the wafer must be smooth.
 It is necessary to ensure that the polished silicon wafer is free of defects.

-In response to a growing demand for more semiconductor devices, Intel is now activating its $300mm silicon 300mm silicon wafer applicationswafer development program.
+In response to a growing demand for more semiconductor devices, Intel is now activating its $300mm silicon wafer development program.
 The larger wafers will provide more than twice as much silicon surface area and more printed die than current 200mm (8-inch) wafers.
 It is estimated that this will reduce the cost of high-volume chip fabrication by as much as 30%.
 What are the benefits of 300mm wafers?

 First, a larger wafer diameter will reduce manufacturing costs.
 The smaller the diameter, the lower the cost per die.
 For this reason, the industry has been experimenting with larger silicon wafers, such as those with 450mm diameters.
 While the newer sized wafers are difficult to form, they are proving to be highly beneficial in a number of industries.
 In fact, Intel has even been working on producing chips with a 450mm diameter.